 The second post is an exploration of John Work’s journey upriver in 823.
 To find this post, enter John Work’s Journey in the Search box at the top of this page.
 John Work was not traveling in the York Factory Express, however, but in a canoe brigade.
 The York Factory Express did not, at that time, exist.

-James Douglas gave a good description of the upriver journey to Oxford House, and so I will include a portion of his journal here.
+James Douglas gave a good description of the upriver journey to Oxford House, made by the York Factory Express. so I will include a portion of his journal here.
 He made the journey to York Factory in 1835.
 His first paragraph explains why the Columbia men traveled across the country to York Factory and return!

 “Thursday July 16 .
 At 3 o’clock in the afternoon of this day took our departure from York Factory on our return to the Columbia.
 We are two boats in company and we expect to overtake within the course of a day or two 7 more boats which left this yesterday.
 In these boats the Columbia party consisting of 21 labourers and 3 passengers are embarked and will assist in transporting the property required for the trade of that district as far as Edmonton where we leave them to their own resources.
 At Norway House we will be joined by two additional gentlemen, and one more in the Saskatchewan forming in all 27 persons besides two families.”
-Archibald McKinlay was here, and John McIntosh and family would join them.
+Archibald McKinlay was in this incoming York Factory Express from Hudson Bay, and John McIntosh and family would join the party.
 The story of these men’s almost-fatal passage across Tete Jaune Pass is told in my book, The Pathfinder.